-Steaks and seafood are the dinner stapes at La Malquerida, but this charming, Mexican-themed outdoor eatery on one-block-long Calle Zapata also serves up the best breakfasts in town.
+Steaks and seafood are the dinner staples at La Malquerida, but this charming, Mexican-themed outdoor eatery on one-block-long Calle Zapata also serves up some of the best breakfasts in town.
 American style omelets, French toast and pancakes are available and done well, but it's the Mexican items that steal the show.
 The chilaquiles, in either red or green sauce, are superb; spicy and topped with cream, coriander and Cotija cheese.
 So too are the huevos rancheros, served up with refried beans in crumbled panela cheese; and the mole enchiladas, stuffed with chicken and cheese and covered in Puebla style chile and chocolate flavored mole.
 Homemade oatmeal and fresh fruit plates are also popular, the latter showcasing organic regional fruit and honey.

 Recommended for Breakfast because: This is the best breakfast restaurant in downtown Cabo San Lucas.